-A helpful way to ensure they’re getting all their nutrients is to pack the rainbow.
+A helpful way to ensure they’re getting a good variety of nutrients is to pack the rainbow.
 Aim to have something red, something orange or yellow, something green, something blue or purple and even something white or brown.
 If you hit them all you’ll know they’ve had a well-rounded day.

 Pack Some Extra

 Growing kids have unpredictable appetites.
 One day they may only nibble on their lunch and claim they weren’t hungry.
-The next day they may eat their whole lunch before noon.
+The next day they may eat the whole thing before noon.
 Avoid having hangry children by packing an extra snack.
-This is especially important as most plant-based foods have fewer calories, so your little plant munchers may have bigger appetites than their meat and dairy eating peers.
+This is especially important for growing kids.
+Also, remember that plant-based foods tend to have fewer calories, so your little plant munchers may have bigger appetites than their omnivorous peers.

 If you’re concerned that this will lead to extra food waste, set some guidelines around which items to eat last.
 Things like crackers, trail mix or other dry snacks don’t spoil as quickly, so they can be sent multiple days in a row if your child isn’t hungry enough to eat them.
 You’ll be glad they had it when they come home with an empty lunch bag and are ravenous for a snack.

 Most schools offer pizza days or some other form of hot lunch once in a while.
 Unfortunately, many have not caught up with offering plant-based options in these cases.
 If your school is one of them, consider planning your own special lunch day with your child.
 This will keep them from feeling left out if everyone else is getting a special lunch at school.